 We then identified four perspectives of operations for our organization: Quality of Output (our students), Program Quality, Internal Processes, and Skills and Tools and key performance indicators (KPI) for each perspective.
 Mapping the KPI allowed the visualization of the cause-and-effect relationships that exist among the various indicators.

-Once the various KPI were identified, strategic planning sessions were conducted to identify strategic initiatives that will improve our performance in each area, resulting in the College’s strategic plan.
+Once the various KPI were identified, strategic planning sessions were conducted to identify strategic initiatives that will improve our performance in each area, resulting in the School’s strategic plan.
 Each faculty member should consider the KPI and the strategic initiatives when developing their annual plan for performance.

-In addition to the internally generated data, the MPA committee evaluates the results of all AACP surveys (faculty, graduating students, preceptors, and alumni).
+The Assessment committee evaluates the results of all AACP surveys (faculty, graduating students, preceptors, and alumni).
 Significant trends are reported to the entire faculty either in a faculty meeting or other form of communication.
 Specific areas of concern are forwarded to the appropriate office or committee to be addressed, in a process that follows that for internally generated information.
 Schools for peer comparisons are chosen based upon several factors, such as location, public vs. private, and size.

-This process allows the Associate Dean of Assessment and the MPA committee to analyze key trends and recommend action in a timely manner, so as to favorably impact our ultimate goal of producing qualified healthcare professionals.
+This process allows the Associate Dean of Assessment and the Assessment committee to analyze key trends and recommend action in a timely manner, so as to favorably impact our ultimate goal of producing qualified healthcare professionals.
 The key performance indicators in the areas of Program Quality, Internal Processes, and Skills and Tools are formative as they guide improvements in the short-term, while those in the area of Quality of Output are summative, as they reflect measures of our final performance.